giuliomoro/supercollider/README_BELA.md

 BELA I/O's
 ==========

-I/O support for the BeLa is implemented.
+I/O support for the Bela is implemented.

 The startup flag ```-J``` defines how many analog input channels will be enabled, the startup flag ```-K``` how many analog output channels will be enabled, the startup flag ```-G``` how many digital channels will be enabled; by default all are set to 0.